 Slide 1: Company Purpose

 Cover slide.
 A title slide.
 A teaser slide.
 Whatever you call it, you need to start somewhere.
 And it makes sense to start with who you are.

-Ideally you want to define the company in a single declarative sentence.
+Ideally you want to define the business idea in a single declarative sentence.
 Define, succinctly, what the company does or aspires to do.

 As Michael Wolfe says “starting with a brief snapshot helps ground people and head off questions.”